 --settings flag or Agent SDK | Inline JSON | Per-invocation overrides for automation |

 Entries from each scope are combined.
-A developer can extend environment, allow, soft_deny, and hard_deny with personal entries but cannot remove entries that managed settings provide.
+A developer can extend environment, allow, soft_deny, and hard_deny with personal entries but can’t remove entries that managed settings provide.
 Because allow rules act as exceptions to soft block rules inside the classifier, a developer-added allow entry can override an organization soft_deny entry: the combination is additive, not a hard policy boundary.

 The classifier is a second gate that runs after the permissions system.
 For actions that must never run regardless of user intent or classifier configuration, use